 14 goals in his first season made him second top-scorer in the Greek Super League behind Djibril Cisse of Panathinaikos, but he claimed the top spot in 2011-12 with an impressive 20 goals in 25 games as Olympiacos reclaimed the league championship.

-A versatile forward who can play up front or out wide and a YouTube showreel to rival the best of them, Mirallas' arrival was eagerly anticipated by Evertonians hoping to finally see some resolution to the problem area of the Blues' comparatively weak right side.
+A versatile forward who could play up front or out wide and a YouTube showreel to rival the best of them, Mirallas's arrival was eagerly anticipated by Evertonians hoping to finally see some resolution to the problem area of the Blues' comparatively weak right side.

 And he made an almost instantaneous impact, offering pace, trickery and a threat from goal as evidenced by his full debut in a League Cup tie against Leyton Orient where he scored twice and might have had a hat-trick in a 5-0 win for the Blues.